Blanket-Warriors/BentoTime/README.md

 - #### CSS-Loader
 [CSS-Loader](https://github.com/MoOx/eslint-loader) is how we integrate our CSS compilation into our Webpack process.

-- #### Electron-Packager and Electron-BuildPbooer
+- #### Electron-Packager
-[Electron-Packager](https://github.com/electron-userland/electron-packager) and [Electron-Builder](https://github.com/electron-userland/electron-builder)are meant to be used together to create the applications for actual distribution.
-Our packager helps us make our `.exe` or `.app` file, while Builder helps us create the installation package.
-We have not yet implemented our build process with these, but it's coming soon!
+[Electron-Packager](https://github.com/electron-userland/electron-packager) is meant to create the applications for actual distribution.
+Our packager helps us make our `.exe` or `.app` file.

 - #### Electron-Debug
 [Electron-Debug](https://github.com/sindresorhus/electron-debug) adds the Chrome debugging tools into Electron!
 Not much to say about that besides the fact that it's just plain useful.